 By Charles M. Skinner in 1896

-But, like other nations, the Toltec became a prey to self-confidence, to luxury, to wastefulness, and to deadening superstitions.
-Already the fierce tribes of the North were lurking on the confines of their country in a faith of speedy conquest, and at times, it seemed as if the elements were against them.
+But, like other nations, the Toltec became prey to self-confidence, luxury, wastefulness, and to deadening superstitions.
+Already the fierce tribes of the North were lurking on the confines of their country in faith of speedy conquest, and at times, it seemed as if the elements were against them.

 The villagers were returning from the fields, one day when the entire region was smitten by an earthquake.
 Houses trembled, rumblings were heard, people fell in trying to reach the streets, and reservoirs burst, wasting their contents on the fevered soil.
 A sacrifice was offered.

 Then came a second shock, and another mortal was offered to the gods.
 As the earth still heaved and the earthquake demon muttered underground, the king gave his daughter to the priests, that his people might be spared, though he wrung his hands and beat his brow as he saw her led away and knew that in an hour her blood would stream from the altar.

 The girl walked firmly to the cave where the altar was erected — a cave in the Superstition Mountains.
 She knelt and closed her eyes as the officiating priest uttered a prayer, and, gripping his knife of jade stone, plunged it into her heart.
 She fell without a struggle.
 And now, the end.